anguyen8/peeb/Data_preparation.md

 - [iNaturalist 2021-birds](https://www.kaggle.com/datasets/sharansmenon/inat2021birds) (birds only)
 - [ImageNet-birds](https://www.image-net.org/) (birds only)
 - [BIRDS 525](https://www.kaggle.com/datasets/gpiosenka/100-bird-species)
-- [Macaulay Library at the Cornell Lab of Ornithology](https://www.birds.cornell.edu/home/) (You may need to request for access for these images.)
+- [Macaulay Library at the Cornell Lab of Ornithology](https://www.birds.cornell.edu/home/) (You may need to request access to these images.)
-*Note: The full image list from Macaulay Library at the Cornell Lab of Ornithology can be find in this [spreadsheet](./data/metadata/macaulay_library_image_list.xlsx).
-Or you can use the extracted assetID list from the json file [here](./data/macaulay_library_assetID.json).
+*Note: The full image list from Macaulay Library at the Cornell Lab of Ornithology can be found in this [spreadsheet](./data/metadata/macaulay_library_image_list.xlsx).
+Or you can use the extracted assetID list from the JSON file [here](./data/macaulay_library_assetID.json).

-Create a folder to store the data, and export the data path to enviroment:
+Create a folder to store the data, and export the data path to the environment:
 ```bash
 export DATA_PATH = PATH_TO_YOUR_DATA_FOLDER
 ```